scrtdd

 Unit: km

-Max distance (km) between event and station allowed for a phase to be used.
-Phases belonging to stations not satisfying this condition will not be used.
+Maximum distance (km) between an event and a station for a phase to be used.
+Phases from stations not satisfying this condition will not be used.
 A value of 0 or less disables this limit.

 Note

-profile.$name.doubleDifferenceSystem.eventPairSelection.* This option controls how neighbouring events are selected.
-In the simpliest form ‘numEllipsoids’ is set to 0 and the neighbours are selected on the nearest neighbour basis within a search distance of ‘maxEllipsoidSize’.
-This is the preferred choice for multi-event mode.
-When ‘numEllipsoids’ is not 0, the ellipsoid selection algorithm is used.
-From Waldhauser 2009: “to assure a spatially homogeneous subsampling, reference events are selected within each of five concentric, vertically elongated ellipsoidal layers of increasing thickness.
-The dimension of the ellipsoid is based on the assumed error in the routine locations and the maximum interevent distance over which model errors can still be effectively minimized (see Waldhauser, 2001).
-The layers are twice as thick at the poles than they are at the equator to accommodate the generally larger error in the depth of the routine location of a new event.
-Each layer is split up into its eight quadrants (or cells), and the neighboring events are selected from each of the 40 cells.”
-Neighbours are selected for each ellipsoid/quadrant combination in a round robin fashion until ‘maxNumNeigh’ is reached.
+profile.$name.doubleDifferenceSystem.eventPairSelection.* Controls how neighbouring events are selected.
+In the simplest form, ‘numEllipsoids’ is set to 0 and neighbours are selected on a nearest-neighbor basis within a search distance of ‘maxNeighbourDistance’.
+When ‘numEllipsoids’ is not 0, the ellipsoid selection algorithm (Waldhauser, 2009) is used to ensure spatially homogeneous subsampling.
+Reference events are selected within concentric, vertically elongated ellipsoidal layers of increasing thickness.
+Each layer is split into eight quadrants (cells), and neighboring events are selected from each of the resulting cells in a round-robin fashion until ‘maxNumNeighbours’ is reached.

 Note